 The Facebook coin gets a huge support

-Earlier, different media resources announced, that social media giant founded Libra Networks, which would focus on the blockchain, payments, data analytics, and investing.
+Different media resources announced that the social media giant founded Libra Networks, which would focus on the blockchain, payments, data analytics, and investing.
 Back then some sources said that Facebook intends to attract external funding in the amount of $ 1 billion in donations to support its cryptocurrency.

 According to the latest reports, Facebook’s yet-to-launch cryptocurrency has attracted at least three major payments companies as backers, like Mastercard, VISA and PayPal, including Uber, Coinbase, and Andreessen Horowitz & Union Square Ventures.
 As the anonymous sources reported, each will invest approximately $10 million into a foundation that will govern the coin.

 How Facebook Global Coin launch would affect Bitcoin and Ripple?

 The crypto community has split into two camps since the first Facebook GlobalCoin announcement:

 - Some believe, that after GlobalCoin launch, Bitcoin will lose the dominance in the crypto market.

 - Others think the Facebook Libra Coin would be a blessing for all cryptocurrencies in the blockchain space.

 The finance companies that have expressed their willingness to invest in Facebook Libra coin caused a storm of indignation.
 Crypto enthusiasts perceived the collaboration between the social networking giant as a signal of a growing threat to such viable coins as Bitcoin and Ripple’s XRP.